lazywinadmin/lazywinadmin.github.io/_posts/2013/2013-07-17-PowerShell_-_Free_Trainings_from_Microsoft_Virtual_Academy.md

 * Getting Started with PowerShell

-* Donâ€™t Fear the Shell
+* Don't Fear the Shell

 * The Help System &amp; Getting Connected